FAQs

 If you wish to remain on the Irish Medical Council Register, notify CAI that you intend to cease practising medicine for a period with relevant supporting documentation.
 You should maintain professional competence over the duration of the leave as you are still required to achieve the targets of Professional Competence required by the Medical Council.

-If you are planning to cease practicing for a long period, you can withdraw from the register voluntarily.
+If you are planning to cease pactising for a long period, you can withdraw from the register voluntarily.
 You will have no responsibility to maintain professional competence and you can apply to restore your name to the register at any time in the future.

 The following broad guidelines apply: